ryanx-sir/ThinkBook14-AlderLake-Hackintosh/README.md

 # Overview

-It is possible to install and run macOS Ventura with eGPU(tb3 or oculink) on alder lake and newer laptops. without eGPU, the iGPU framebuffer not load, external displays not work, laptop LVDS brightness not work but hidpi ok.
+It is possible to install and run macOS Ventura with eGPU(tb3 or oculink) on alder lake and newer laptops. without eGPU, the iGPU framebuffer not load, laptop LVDS brightness not work but hidpi ok.
-NOTE : eGPU do not support spoof by Whatevergreen
+NOTE : eGPU on tb3 do not support device spoof by Whatevergreen

 # todo